-Our newest community, Echo Lake in Malvern, PA, has as its nearest neighbor a 275 year-old church, one of the region’s oldest continually operating churches and, until 2018, the church’s water was supplied by its own well.
+Our neighbor, 275 year-old St. Peter’s Church in the Great Valley is one of the region’s oldest continually operating churches and, until 2018, the church’s water was supplied by its own well.

 In 2016 Trammell Crow approached St. Peter’s about installing a meter pit and public water line to the church’s campus, allowing St. Peter’s to eventually hook into public water.
 Later that year, St. Peter’s Church received a charitable grant to assist with the costs of the making the water and sewer connections.
 With the infrastructure in place, SageLife and Trammell Crow met with St. Peter’s leadership and offered to complete the water line installation and the hook up of public water at no cost to the church – a gift in the amount of $44,850.